minaoripova/rover-app/README.md

 ## Features

-- View information about Mars rovers
+- View photos from Mars rovers

 ## Technologies Used